Ciara’s Baby Shower Pictures Show Her Love Of Family Is Pure

 A post shared by Ciara (@ciara) on

-Fans immediately pounced on the caption assuming that Ciara was letting them in on the secret, however, Ciara never responded to those who inquired as to whether or not that had been a hint that the baby was a boy.
+Fans immediately pounced on the caption assuming that Ciara was letting them in on the secret, but Ciara never responded to those who inquired as to whether or not that had been a hint that the baby was a boy.
 In fact, not only has the gender been kept quiet, but Ciara hasn’t revealed a due date either.

 By the time Ciara and Russell Wilson both shared the news of her pregnancy, the singer appeared to have already begun to show.
 Given that both Wilson and Ciara were committed to abstinence prior to marriage, it would seem her due date would be more guessable than April the giraffe’s but her fluctuating appearance has kept people guessing.

 As previously reported by Inquisitr, Ciara and Russell Wilson tied the knot last July.
-This baby will be the first for Russell but Ciara already has a son with the rapper, Future.
-Typically women show earlier with their subsequent pregnancies and its even possible Ciara is pulling a Beyonce and having twins.
+This baby will be the first for Russell but Ciara already has a son with the rapper Future.
+Typically women show earlier with their subsequent pregnancies and it’s even possible Ciara is pulling a Beyonce and having twins.

 Or perhaps Ciara’s weight gain is just appropriate for her body.
 With Future Jr., Ciara revealed she gained 60 lbs during her pregnancy.